Board of Directors

 Toronto, ON

-Recognized for his unique blend of artistic and administrative abilities, Dr. Brendan Lord is equally comfortable in the boardroom and on the podium.
-As administrator, he is Executive Director of Choir Alberta, Project Manager of Music Conference Alberta, and Advisor for Alberta Music Advocacy Alliance.
-Dr. Lord also served as Producer for Podium 2016, Canada’s national choral festival and conference.
-Artistically, he has conducted choirs at all levels including Spiritus Chamber Choir, Edmonton All-City Children’s Choir, Sherwood Park Festival Singers, and Sangkor Women’s Ensemble at the University of Alberta Augustana Campus.
+Recognized for his unique blend of artistic and administrative leadership, Dr. Lord is equally comfortable in the boardroom and on the podium.
+As offstage leader, he is Executive Director of Choir Alberta and Principal of Prairie Arts Management and Consulting.
+Previously, he has served as Project Director for Podium Conference and Festival and Advisor for Alberta Music Advocacy Alliance.
+Artistically, he serves as Music Director for Edmonton’s Greenwood Singers, and has previously conducted the Calgary Philharmonic Chorus, Spiritus Chamber Choir, Edmonton Public Schools’ All-City Children’s Choir, and Sangkor Women’s Ensemble.
 Between 2001 and 2016, Dr. Lord was a Sessional Instructor at the University of Alberta where he taught courses in the areas of conducting, music theory, and musicianship.

 Director